Wildlife - Birds

 Coots breed on the rafts and moorhen breed in Dolphin Creek.
 Dabchicks (Little Grebe) are mainly seen in winter.
 Of the birds which can be seen in the air, Kingfishers regularly add a special element of colour.

 Mute swans breed frequently on Peter Pond and can be seen during summer and autumn with their cygnets.
-Heron and little Egrets can be seen standing in the shallows.
+Heron and Little Egrets can be seen standing in the shallows.
 Reed Warblers are audible during summer in the reed-beds.

 A full list of regular birds and occasional/rare sightings can be found below.
 For more information on each bird, we recommend visiting the RSPB.org.uk bird guide section and Brian Fellows' website.